 Adolescent Pregnancy Prevention Highlights

-- A project of the Knox Adolescent Partners in Prevention Initiative (KAPPI), this website is on a mission to improve teen health in Knox County.
-Through the Knox Teen Health project, we want teens, parents, and teachers talking with each other about the risks, choices, and values.
-Knox Teen health is published by the Knox County Health Department.
+A project of the Knox Adolescent Partners in Prevention Initiative (KAPPI), this website is on a mission to improve teen health in Knox County.
+Through the Knox Teen Health project, we want teens, parents, and teachers talking with each other about the ways they can have healthy minds, bodies, and relationships.
+Knox Teen Health is published by the Knox County Health Department.
 Visit Knox Teen Health to learn more.

 Questions?